dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 ## IEEE Floating-point improvements

 Floating point APIs are in the process of being updated to comply with [IEEE 754-2008 revision](https://en.wikipedia.org/wiki/IEEE_754-2008_revision).
 The goal of these changes is to expose all "required" operations and ensure that they are behaviorally compliant with the IEEE spec.
-For more information about floating-point improvements, see the [blog post](https://devblogs.microsoft.com/dotnet/floating-point-parsing-and-formatting-improvements-in-net-core-3-0/).
+For more information about floating-point improvements, see the [Floating-Point Parsing and Formatting improvements in .NET Core 3.0](https://devblogs.microsoft.com/dotnet/floating-point-parsing-and-formatting-improvements-in-net-core-3-0/) blog post.

 Parsing and formatting fixes: